top of page

 Returns to the Bed: Practices of Écriture Féminine in Visual Economies.

-The work engages with a Cixousian dialogue surrounding the bed through a rereading of three key works by Helene Cixous: The Laugh of the Medusa (1975), Sorties: Out and Out: Attacks/Ways Out/Forays (1975), and Coming to Writing (1992).
-These writings, as suggested by Cecily Davey, trace the transition of the bed from a site of women’s repression, where the historically female bed-ridden positions in art and literature equate femininity with passivity, to a site for the exploration and liberation of the self through dreaming.
-The bed is a site of non-event since sleeping is considered nonperformative, “narrative resistant” (Greaney).
-Yet, for Cixous, the bed is instrumental in bringing desire into language, which is key to the development of women’s writing.
+Using photography, performance and autofiction (feminine writing), I explore a contemporary feminine experience of the bed within visual and networked economies.
+The work engages with a Cixousian dialogue surrounding the bed through a rereading of three key works by Hélène Cixous: The Laugh of the Medusa (1975), Sorties: Out and Out: Attacks/Ways Out/Forays (1975) and Coming to Writing (1977).
+These writings, as suggested by Cecily Davey (2013), trace the transition of the bed from a site of women’s repression to a site for the exploration and liberation of the self.
+My practice posits that today that the bed remains relevant to issues of women’s agency and is a site from which a new, networked body is emerging.

 PHD ABSTRACT